stevengharris/MarkupEditor/README.md

 As you edit your document, you can see its contents change in proper WYSIWYG fashion.
 The document HTML is *not* automatically passed back to Swift as you make changes.
 You must retrieve the HTML at an appropriate place in your app using `MarkupWKWebView.getHtml()`.
 This leaves the question: what is "an appropriate place"?
 The answer is dependent on how you are using the MarkupEditor.
 In the demo, where you can display the HTML as you type, the HTML is retrieved at every keystroke using the `MarkupDelegate.markupInput(_:)` method.
 This is generally going to be a bad idea, since it makes typing much more heavyweight than it should be.
 You might only retrieve the edited HTML when your user presses a "Save" button.
 You might want to implement an autosave type of approach by tracking when changes are happening using `MarkupDelegate.markupInput(_:)`, and only invoking `MarkupWKWebView.getHtml()` when enough time has passed or enough changes have occurred.

 The `getHtml()` method needs to be invoked on a MarkupWKWebView instance.
 Generally you will need to hold onto that instance yourself in your MarkupDelegate.
-You can get access to it in almost all of the MarkupDelegate methods (e.g., `MarkupWKWebView.markupLoaded` or `MarkupWKWebView.markupInput`).
+You can get access to it in almost all of the MarkupDelegate methods (e.g., `markupLoaded` or `markupInput`).
 Using `MarkupEditor.selectedWebView` to get the instance will not be reliable, because the value becomes nil when no MarkupWKWebView has focus.

 Note that in SwiftUI, when you pass HTML to the MarkupEditorView, you pass a binding to a String.
 For example: